-(A) The court or administrative order is no longer in effect; or
+(A) The court or administrative order is no longer in effect; or ments applicable to an agent or assignee of any other individual so covered.

 (B) The child is or will be enrolled in comparable health coverage through another insurer which will take effect not later than the effective date of disenrollment.